Home ยป Blog ยป Decorating

 If you’re using an opaque vase, you can get away with just bending your faux flower stems to the height you need.

 But if you’re using a clear vase, cut them with some wire snips to look more like real flowers.
-Don’t those faux pink roses in the glass vase on our coffee table below look real?
+Don’t those faux dried look roses in the glass vase on our coffee table below look real?

 fake roses in a vase with water on a coffee table